Benefits and financial support

 Bereavement benefits can be paid to someone whose husband, wife or civil partner has died.

-If your partner died on or after 6 April 2017, you can make a claim for Bereavement Support Payment up to 3 months after their death.
+If you are making a new claim and your partner died on or after 6 April 2017, you need to apply for Bereavement Support Payment.

 To get Bereavement Support Payment, you must have been under State Pension age when your partner died.

-Macmillan Grants are small, discretionary payments to help people with the extra costs that cancer can cause.
-They are usually a one-off payment.
+Macmillan Grants are small, one-off payments to help people with the extra costs that cancer can cause.
 They are for people who have a low level of income and savings.